NikolaMadjarevic/NDVI-CHANGE-IN-BOKA-KOTORSKA-2000-2024/README.md

 ## 🚀 How to Run the Script

 1. Open the [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
-2. Create a new script and paste the contents of `script.js` (or your code file name).
+2. Create a new script and paste the contents of `geeNDVI_code.js`.
 3. Click **Run**.
 4. Use the UI panel on the left to select different historical years (2000–2024) and interactively explore NDVI changes across Boka Kotorska.